FIRST WORLD WAR BRIDES

 mentioned the family by name but she explained that the parents were at the

-burial and that it was much sadder because the father, an officer on board, was
+burial and that it was very sad because the father, an officer on board, was

 blind.